mikaylawhiteaker/BuddyUp/readme.md

 hello this is SV
 =======

-goal for the end of monday is to have the home sign in page and the user's home page up and running
+goal for the end of Monday is to have the home sign in page and the user's home page up and running
 >>>>>>> ebe818f1f0276887f02d45ca172d870bd67268f2
 >>>>>>> e08c61482ac34a5be5e930997ce9aae67f85d84e